jonathanpwalk2004-prog/Java-Thermostat-for-Smart-Home-Group-Project-/README.md

 4. Press F6 or click Run Project.
 5. The Smart Home Automation GUI will appear.

-***Running without NetBeans***
+**Running without NetBeans**
+1. Open the project in NetBeans and click "Clean and Build" to generate the executable.
-1. Go to the dist folder.
+2. Go to the newly created /dist folder on your machine.
-2. Double-click SmartHomeSystem.jar
+3. Double-click SmartHomeSystem.jar.
-   (Java must be installed — double-clicking works instantly on most computers)
+4. Alternatively, run via terminal: java -jar dist/SmartHomeSystem.jar

 3. USING THE APPLICATION
 ===================================================================================